MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-hierarchy-objects/retrieve-a-user-hierarchys-definition.md

 ---
-title: Workflow Sample - Retrieve a User Hierarchy's Definition
+title: Workflow sample - Retrieve a user hierarchy's definition
-sidebar_label: Retrieve a User Hierarchy's Definition
+sidebar_label: Retrieve a user hierarchy's definition
 description: This workflow sample demonstrates how to retrieve an user hierarchy's definition within a changeset.
 ---